Mental Health

 Fees

-At your assessment appointment, you will have a structured conversation with Becky to explore your current strengths, goals and difficulties.
+At your initial appointment, you will have a structured conversation with Becky to explore your current strengths, goals and difficulties.
 Together you will explore why things might be difficult, which might include looking at past experiences.

 Please note, there may be times when recommendations of other services or approaches may be made as appropriate.
+Becky does not provide clinical treatment, medication or diagnosis.

 £95